 As the workplace norms of previous generations continue to adapt to modern times, so too do the dress codes.
 For proof, consider the men’s business casual dress code, a broader and thereby more liberating take on the kind of formal attire once worn by Don Draper and his ilk.
 Picture a cotton blazer with a dress shirt and no tie and you’re heading in the right direction.
 That said, the business casual dress code remains a somewhat elusive concept lacking in clearly defined rules and principles.
-Give such loose parameters, it’s no wonder that so many professionals out there are still wondering what exactly constitutes the men’s business casual dress code.
+For example, it’s hard to know what’s acceptable when it comes to business casual pants, jackets, slacks, and corporate office wear.
+Give such loose parameters, it’s no wonder that so many professional men out there are still wondering what exactly constitutes the men’s business casual dress code.
 For the answer, look no further than our Business Casual Guide for Men below.
 We’ll get you up to speed in no time.

 What is Business Casual Attire for Men?

 By definition, business casual attire is a style that’s not quite as formal as traditional office wear, but nevertheless still designed to render a professional or business-like impression.
 Naturally, that leaves plenty of room for interpretation.
 Not helping is the inclusion of the word “casual”, which historically imparts visions of men in Hawaiian t-shirts, shorts and sandals.
 To that we would say: just go ahead and try wearing truly casual wardrobe to the office on a regular workday and see how far it gets you.
 In other words, business casual is still far more “business” than it is “casual”, and that’s definitely a good thing.